owain-je/kubernetes-ovn-heterogeneous-cluster/worker/README.md

 reboot
 ```

-SSH again into the machine, become root and let's proceed.
+SSH again into the machine, become root and proceed to configure OVS/OVN.

 **ATTENTION**:
 * From now on, it's assumed you're logged-in as `root`.